emarcey/cicerone/glossary/adjuncts_and_additives.md

 		* Modern Belgian styles: ~5% of grist
 	*  British and Irish:
 		* Oatmeal Stout: 5-10% of grist, as flaked oats

+# Rice
+* Stage: Mash
+* Type: Grain
+* Notes:
+	* along with corn, it is a solution from German immigrants to problems of high-protein 6-row barley
+	* used in kernel form
+	* due to high gelatinization temp, requires a [[glossary/brewing/terms.clean#Cereal Mash|Cereal Mash]]
+	* largely disliked by craft brewers
+		* lowers body, flavor, and color
+		* although some are experimenting with "pre-Prohibition" lagers
+			* up to 20% rice
+			* highly hopped
+		* some are using specialized rice that adds flavor
+	* using >= 30% rice in a mash can lead to problematically low enzymatic activity and high mash bed density
+	* high levels can also lead to problems with yeast nutrition because adjuncts lack necessary proteins and vitamins
+* Textures: lighter body
+* Appearance: little color, so beer tends paler
+* Aromas:
+* Flavors: little to none
+* Uses:
+	* US: lagers
 # Sugar
 * Stage: Kettle
 * Type: Sugar